chesko256/Lilac/README.md

 It is inspired by [Jasmine](http://jasmine.github.io) for Javascript.
 It is currently available for **Skyrim**, with **Fallout 4** support coming soon.

-Lilac can be embedded into your mod and distributed with it.
+Lilac can be built into your mod and distributed with it.
+Your tests will only run when you decide to run them; your users will most likely never know they exist.

 ### Documentation

 Documentation can be found on the Lilac GitHub Wiki: https://github.com/chesko256/Lilac/wiki

+### Requirements

+Lilac requires SKSE 1.7.3+ to compile and execute tests.
+This does **not** mean that your mod requirements will change; Lilac tests are for you, the mod developer.
+If your mod didn't require SKSE before, Lilac won't change that.

 ### Installation
 All of Lilac is contained in a single script file, **Lilac.psc**.
 There is no complex set-up or installation.